mozilla-conduit/suite/README.md

 `./vct-cinnabar/` directory.
 The modified Arcanist is also provided and aliased as the `cinnabarc`.

-## Accessing the websites provided by the demo
+## Accessing the websites provided by the suite

 ### Firefox configuration